pmeaney/portfolio-payloadcms/README.md

 We see the bind mount for the PayloadCMS is setup via the deployment (see its CICD File) is setup at this directory: /home/ghaCICDDevOpsUser/payloadcms-cms-fe-portfolio2025__migrations

 Check out its parent directory...
-It probably shows two directories-- the CMS & DB both have a bind mind for their respective database related files.
+It probably shows two directories-- the CMS & DB both have a bind mount for their respective database related files.

 For clearing out all data (e.g. for a fresh start, if you've run the migration before and the containers are already on the server) we'll want to remove both.